M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # How-To Use?
-* Download the report and update the queries (i.e. O365Token, CurrentStatus, MessageCenter, Services.
-Incidents)
+* Download the report and refresh data
-* You only need to update the tenant id, client id and client secret where applicable.
+* Report uses Anonymous Authentication for each query.
 <img src="https://github.com/M365-DenzilFernandes/M365-MessageCenter-PowerBI/blob/main/PBI-MessageCenter-3.png"  style="max-width:100%;">

-#Azure AD App Registration
+# Azure AD App Registration
 * If you want to connect this report to your own tenant, you will need to create an app registration and grant it the following API Permissions.
 * Add an Application Permission to Office 365 Management API's and Select ServiceHealth.Read - Admin Consent Required
+* Download the PBIX report and update the queries (i.e. O365Token, CurrentStatus, MessageCenter, Services.
+Incidents)
+* You only need to update the tenant id, client id and client secret where applicable.
 <img src="https://github.com/M365-DenzilFernandes/M365-MessageCenter-PowerBI/blob/main/PBI-MessageCenter-3.png"  style="max-width:100%;">